 Student Teaching Offerings.
 To meet the New York State Education Department's teacher certification regulations, student teaching is offered during the Fall and Spring semesters in the designated geographic areas in proximity to SUNY Oswego.
-When available, candidates may choose to diversify their experiences by completing the full semester of student teaching in New York City or one of the student teaching courses in an overseas study abroad context.
-All placements, whether local, in New York City, or abroad are supervised by a SUNY Oswego faculty supervisor.
+Candidates may choose to diversify their experiences by completing the full semester of student teaching in New York City.
+All placements, whether local or in New York City, are supervised by a SUNY Oswego faculty supervisor.